 How should you hold a handgun for maximum accuracy?

 Once you've taken the necessary safety precautions at the gun range, such as wearing ear and eye protection for shooting (TradeSmart offers you a 10-year warranty and FREE SHIPPING on all of our products) and following four basic gun safety rules, the next crucial aspect is shooting accurately.
-Achieving accuracy is a goal that every shooter aims for, as that brings a sense of satisfaction.
 Here are six tips you can implement to help you improve your shooting skills.

 1. Hold the gun with both hands.